Get a free, no obligation personal loan quote with rates as low as 9.99%

 Do rent payments help build your credit score?

 Usually, rent payments do not help you to build your credit score.
-But, landlords that are a part of the Landlord Credit Bureau report your on-time rent payments to credit bureaus, which help to improve your credit and help grow a healthy credit history.
+However, you can use third-party services such as Landlord Credit Bureau (LCB), Chexy, and the City Lending Centers (CLC) to report your on-time rent payments to credit bureaus, which help to improve your credit and help grow a healthy credit history.

 Do I need tenant’s insurance if I’m renting?

 Tenant’s insurance isn’t mandatory if you’re renting, but some rental companies require you to have proof of tenant’s insurance before they will rent you somewhere to live.
-Tenant’s insurance is important because it can pay for damage caused to where you’re renting, any damage or loss of your possessions, any personal property stolen from your vehicle, living expenses if you’re temporarily unable to live where you rent, and any injury to visitors.
+Tenant’s insurance is important because it can pay for damages, damage or loss of your possessions, any personal property stolen from your vehicle, living expenses if you’re temporarily unable to live where you rent, and any injury to visitors.

 Which city is the cheapest to live in?

-Based on the January 2021 Rentals.ca Rent Report, the cheapest major city in Canada to live in is Lloydminster, Alberta.
-A one-bedroom apartment costs an average of $742 to rent, while a two-bedroom apartment costs an average of $896 to rent.
+Based on the March 2024 Rentals.ca Rent Report, the cheapest major city in Canada to live in is Saskatoon, Saskatchewan.
+A one-bedroom apartment costs an average of $$1,183 to rent, while a two-bedroom apartment costs an average of $1,387.

 Matthew Taylor avatar on Loans Canada